TerraDev/Bshop/README.md

 ### this is a work in progress...

 Website for ecommerce programmed in ASP.NET CORE
-5 and Angular11 (originally for selling spyware but can be used for any type of ecommerce)
+5 and Angular11

-click the .sln file on spywire folder to open the back-end
+click the .sln file on BShop folder to open the back-end